The 15 Best Yoga Poses to Build Better Balance

 Benefits: Stretches the hips, shoulders, and upper back.
 Improves core and leg strength.

-Why this pose: Builds a balancing posture off the foundation of Chair Pose
+Why this Pose: Builds a balancing posture off the foundation of Chair Pose.

 2. Cross your left thigh over your right thigh.